microsoft/botframework/README.md

 ### Language Understanding
 A machine learning-based service to build natural language experiences.
 Quickly create enterprise-ready, custom models that continuously improve.
 [Language Understanding Service(LUIS)][30] allows your application to understand what a person wants in their own words.

+#### What's new
+The enhanced developer experience and debuggability
+- New capabilities to define entities
+- A new version of the LUIS response API that is easier and more robust to consume in the developer application
+- Brand new analytics page where developers
+    - get more insights about the performance of each model in their applications.
+    - guidance on how to fix problems like class imbalance or the lack of enough informative labeled data.

 - [Docs][31] | [Add language understanding to your bot][32] | use [LUDown][17] and [LUIS][18] command line tools

 [18]:https://github.com/Microsoft/botbuilder-tools/tree/master/packages/LUIS